Customize the update process

 • ArtifactReboot: Reboots the device.
 Note: the Enter scripts run before reboot; the Leave scripts run after.

-• ArtifactCommit: If the new image in the passive partition passes all the integrity checks, the Mender client will mark the update as successful and continue running from this partition.
+• ArtifactCommit: If the new image in the passive partition passes all the integrity checks, the Mender Client will mark the update as successful and continue running from this partition.
 The commit makes the update persistent.
-A pre-script here can add custom integrity checks beyond what the Mender client provides out of the box.
+A pre-script here can add custom integrity checks beyond what the Mender Client provides out of the box.

-• ArtifactRollback: If the new update fails any of the above-mentioned integrity checks, the Mender client will revert the update payload.
+• ArtifactRollback: If the new update fails any of the above-mentioned integrity checks, the Mender Client will revert the update payload.
 At this point, scripts in this state can help revert migrations done as a part of the update.

 • ArtifactRollbackReboot: Some update types - most notably rootfs images - require a reboot if any integrity checks fail.
 This state runs right before the client reboots back (i.e., rollback) into the old image partition.